 Except for references to the MRS Code of Conduct considerations, this FAQ resource is advisory, and aims to offer clarification and resources in improving the representation of research participants.
 It will remain under regular review to ensure it is as current and relevant as possible.

 We recommend that details around representation in any research project is built into briefs, proposals, and costing conversations as standard.
-Best practice dictates that when research projects are commissioned with a Nationally Representative (also known as Nat Rep) sample requirement, for example, that all parties have complete clarity on which characteristics are included in this definition.
-To demonstrate commitment to this, the best way is to ensure complete transparency on which characteristics are used to define any sample as Nationally Representative, together with acceptable levels for quotas and weighting parameters and full clarification regarding metrics and methodologies.
-This will also ensure that MRS Company Partners and MRS members are adhering to the MRS Code of Conduct update coming into effect in 2022 which will require clear inclusion of which characteristics have been used when providing or reporting ‘Nationally Representative’, ‘City Representative’ or other specified sub-samples of the population.
+Best practice dictates that when research projects are commissioned with a Nationally Representative (also known as Nat Rep) sample requirement, for example, that all parties have complete clarity on which characteristics are included in this definition which came into effect in 2023 and includes explicit reference to the transparency requirements specifying which characteristics have been used when providing or reporting ‘Nationally Representative’, ‘City Representative’ or other specified sub-samples of the population.
+See Code rules 58 and 59 via: https://www.mrs.org.uk/pdf/MRS-code-of-conduct-2023.pdf

 Do not forget that representation is not just about quotas – it’s about the ‘opportunity to respond’.
 Demonstrate that you have awareness of this at every stage; research design, participant recruitment, participant facing documents and sample sources should all be reviewed with accessibility and inclusion in mind.
 For help with Key Principles of Inclusive Research please see What are the key principles of Inclusive Research?